Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 Quick Summary

-- Marinating a chicken can last anywhere from three minutes to 2 days, depending if you’re marinating a whole chicken, or a part of it.
+- Marinating chicken can take from 3 minutes to 2 days, depending on the part and type of marinade.

 Chicken Marinating Basics